Aymo Maggi: Personal life

 On 23 April 1931, Maggi married the 21-year-old nobile Camilla Martinoni Caleppio (b.
 1910), whose father had been one of the early motoring pioneers in Brescia in the early 1900s.
-The wedding was attended only by relatives and close friends, including both Mazzotti and Arturo Ferrarin, aviator of the Rome to Tokyo record flight and of Schneider Cup fame.
+The wedding was attended only by relatives and close friends, including both Mazzotti and Arturo Ferrarin, aviator of the Rome-to-Tokyo record flight and of Schneider Cup fame.
 The couple resided at the Maggi family estates in Gradella and Calino in Lombardy, and had no known children.

 Maggi's mother died in 1928, and his father died in 1929, at which time the 25-year-old Aymo inherited the title of "Count of Gradella" and the Maggi family estates.
 The Maggis loved to travel throughout Europe and Africa, and would do so throughout their lifetimes.
 The couple also enjoyed sailing, swimming, water skiing, shooting, hunting and tennis.

-The Maggis made anonymous grants to many churches, youth centers, playing fields and schools over the years, and Maggi loved encouraging sports with local children.
+The Maggis made anonymous grants to many churches, youth centres, playing fields and schools over the years, and Maggi loved encouraging sports with local children.

 Ten years after Maggi's death, his widow went into business as a wine producer.
 In 1982, she sold all her properties in Gradella (including Villa Maggi), thus ending the 700-year presence in the village of the Maggi family.
 Countess Maggi died in 2004 at the age of 94.